13335

 When considering an investment in Wayfair, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Wayfair, we'll be cheering from the sidelines.
 Its revenue has declined over the last three years, and analysts expect growth to deteriorate from here.
-And while its growing ARPU shows the value of its platform, the downside is its growth in active buyers has been lackluster.
-On top of that, its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses.
+On top of that, its active buyers have declined, and its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses.

-At the moment Wayfair trades at 9.8x next 12 months EV-to-EBITDA.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+At the moment, Wayfair trades at 9.9x next 12 months EV-to-EBITDA.
+While we've no doubt one can find things to like about Wayfair, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.